thoth-station/adviser/docs/source/deployment.rst

 To make sure multiple adviser runs result in the same stack, it is a good idea to set adviser's seed to the same value across mutliple adviser runs in a deployment.
-Note the resolution is stochastic in some sense (this also depends on predictor used).
+Note the resolution is stochastic (this also depends on predictor used).

-Also note the adviser runs depend on results obtianed from Thoth's knowledge graph.
-If some relevant parts of the knowledge graph change, different results might be produced by adviser even if the seed is set to a constant value across multiple adviser runs.
+Also note the adviser runs depend on results obtained from Thoth's knowledge graph.
+If some relevant parts of the knowledge used during resolution change, different results might be produced by adviser even if the seed is set to a constant value across multiple adviser runs.

 .. _beam_width: